Michael Flynn: Sentencing delayed and postponed indefinitely, 2018–2020

-Justice Department's motion to drop charges
+Justice Department's motion to drop charges, Presidential pardon 2020

 In February 2020, Attorney General William Barr declared that there would be a review of Flynn's case.
-Barr chose St. Louis' chief federal prosecutor, Jeffrey Jensen, to conduct the review.
-Jensen himself was nominated by President Trump for the St. Louis position.
+Barr chose Jeffrey Jensen, the sitting US Attorney for the Eastern District of Missouri since 2017, to conduct the review.
+Jensen had been nominated to his position by President Trump.
 Trump had publicly called for Flynn's charges to be dropped.
 In late April or early May, Jensen recommended to Barr that the charges be dropped, and Barr agreed with the recommendation.

-On May 7, 2020, the Department of Justice (DOJ) filed a Motion to Dismiss with prejudice the criminal information against Flynn.
+On 7 May 2020, the Department of Justice (DOJ) filed a Motion to Dismiss with prejudice the criminal information against Flynn.
 The motion, filed by Timothy Shea, interim United States Attorney for the District of Columbia and a longtime adviser of Barr's, stated that Flynn's questioning "was untethered to, and unjustified by, the FBI's counterintelligence investigation".
 Lead DOJ prosecutor Brandon L. Van Grack withdrew from the case, and no DOJ attorneys who had been involved in the case signed on to Shea's motion.
 Van Grack had contended in previous filings that the "topics of sanctions went to the heart of the FBI's counterintelligence investigation, [and] any effort to undermine those sanctions could have been evidence of links or coordination between the Trump campaign and Russia."
 Sidney Powell, Flynn's attorney, said prosecution filings had been made in "bad faith", and Brady materials had been withheld.
 U.S. District Judge Emmet G. Sullivan had previously ruled that Flynn's statements were material to the Russia campaign interference inquiry.
 It was left to Sullivan to determine whether to dismiss the charges and also to prevent a retrial on the charges.
 Sullivan had the option of requesting written submissions on the motion and also could determine if additional Brady disclosure materials that should have been provided to the defense could be added to the record.